 2. Determine Plant Selections

-- Spinach and Lettuce
+- Spinach and lettuce

 It’s usually much easier to grow these vegetables from seedlings, but it’s often cheaper to grow them from seeds.
-Your patience and budget may determine whether or not you want to start from seeds or seedlings.
+Your patience and budget may determine whether you want to start from seeds or seedlings.

-Keep in mind that if you want to start from seeds, you’ll likely need to start them indoors before planting them in your container garden.
+Keep in mind that if you want to start from seeds, you’ll likely need to start them indoors before planting them in your vegetable container garden.

 3. Consider Planter Material